flutter/website/src/content/packages-and-plugins/swift-package-manager/for-plugin-authors.md

 {% include docs/swift-package-manager/how-to-enable-disable.md %}

-## Adding Swift Package Manager support to an existing Objective-C Flutter plugin
+## Adding Swift Package Manager support to an existing Flutter plugin

+{% tabs %}
+{% tab "Objective-C" %}

 Replace `plugin_name` throughout this guide with the name of your plugin.
 The below example uses `ios`, replace `ios` with `macos`/`darwin` as applicable.